 If you still wish to continue using a service after cancelling a recurring payment, you will need to make alternative payment arrangements with the service provider.

-With a Suits Me account, you will receive access to our contactless Mastercard debit card, online banking and our mobile banking app – where you’ll be able to make payments in the UK or abroad, set up standing orders and direct debits and gain access to our exclusive cashback reward scheme.
-Using your Suits Me debit card, you’ll be able to manage your money 24/7 from anywhere in the world.
+With a Suits Me® account, you will receive access to our contactless Mastercard debit card, online account and our mobile app – where you’ll be able to make payments in the UK (and internationally via a partner in the Suits Me® app), set up standing orders and direct debits and gain access to our exclusive cashback reward scheme.
+Using your Suits Me® debit card, you’ll be able to manage your money 24/7 from anywhere in the world.